stabudesk/chipmonk/README.md

 ## 0 indexing
 GFF uses 1-indexing.
 The range is closed.
 Start and end are both part of the interval.
 However, internally, the program converts these to zero indexing, which is the bed convention.
 Be careful when eyeballing gffs and comparing to program output.
-BED files use 0 indexing (semi-open ranges) , as does (by default) the size files.
+BED files use 0 indexing (semi-open ranges) , as does (by default) the genome size files.
 This means semi-open intervals.
 The first number is inclusive of the range, while the second is one above the final included position.

+When ranges appear on the ID line of outputted fasta files, they use the bed convention.

 ## Sometimes chromosome order 4, 9, 5
 Lexicographic ordering means 4,9,5 because Roman numerals are used for chromosome names